 The Saxo Quick Take is a short, distilled opinion on financial markets with references to key news and events.

-Fixed Income: The Federal Reserve’s higher-for-longer message reverberates though higher long-term US Treasury yields.
+Fixed Income.
+The Federal Reserve’s higher-for-longer message reverberates through higher long-term US Treasury yields.
 Unless there is a sign that the job market is weakening significantly, or that the economy is slowing down quickly, long-term yields will continue to soar.
 With 10-year yields breaking above 4.5% and selling pressure continuing to mount through an increase in coupon supply, quantitative tightening and less foreign investors demand, it’s not unlikely to see yields to continue to rise towards 5% until something breaks.
-Yesterday’s 5-year notes auction received solid demand while offering the highest auction yield for that tenor since 2007.
-Yet, robust demand at yesterday’s auction failed to tame selling sentiment in the bond market as rates continued to rise after together with oil and the US dollar.
-Our attention turns to today’s 7-year notes auction, a tenor normally not liked by investors, which might add to the selling pressure.
+This week, our attention turns to US PCE numbers and Europe CPI data and US Treasury auctions.
+Yesterday’s 2-year notes auction received good demand while offering the highest auction yield for that tenor since 2006.
+Yet, our focus is on the belly of the yield curve with the Treasury selling 5- and 7-year notes today and tomorrow.
+If demand is poor, it might mean that the yield curve is poised to bear-steepen further.
 Overall, we continue to favour short-term maturities and quality.

 For all macro, earnings, and dividend events check Saxo’s calendar.